 The score line of this game started out as many people may have thought, with the warriors holding down an early lead, and carrying around a 10-point lead consistently into the start of the 4th quarter.
 Now the interesting thing was that they got to this lead at the hands of . . .
 Nick Young.
 Yes, you read that right, Nick Young was having himself a great night in his debut for the Warriors.
 This 10-point lead was not enough as the Rockets bench came up big in the 4th quarter and brought the rockets back into the game.
 All of this lead up to a game winning shot opportunity by Stephen Curry with 5 seconds left, which hit rim and was rebounded by Kevin Durant who put the shot up but had a finger on the ball for about 0.1 second too long and the shot was no good.

 The Warriors could compete as they always do, and plated a great game against a top team in the Rockets.
 The only thing that was potentially worrisome for any fans was that they were in a 1-point game with needing Nick Young to put up big numbers, something that will not happen even close to consistently.
 If the Warriors make either one of the last shots no one is talking about any downsides that may have come from the game, therefore I don’t see anything to point out as to why they lost, the just simpler weren’t able to close out.
+Now you can play now your favorite games online and win incredible prizes.

 Worry comes for the Rocket team when looking at the poor performance and injury that hindered Chris Paul from playing well.
 Paul was one of the main reasons that this team was going to do be a force this season and he has been a shaky piece of the team to start that season.
 That being said the team should be optimistic as to how well they played despite Paul’s lack of contribution in the scoring department.
 The bench contributed a good amount of points, as well as brought the game back due to performances of the 3 bench players that logged minutes: Eric Gordon, Luc Mbah a Moute, and P.J.
 Tucker.